clingen-data-model/allele/source/allele/conceptual/contextual_allele/genomic_contextual_allele.md

 see also: [ContextualAllele](contextual_allele.html)

 GenomicContextualAllele represents an allele at a location on a [GenomicReferenceCoordinate](genomic_reference_coordinate.html).
-For each different [GenomicReferenceSequence](../reference_sequence/genomic_reference_sequence.html), a new GenomicAlleleInstance would be created, and these would be aggregated at the [SimpleCanonicalAllele](simple_canonical_allele.html) level, along with any TranscriptContextualAlleles.
+For each different [GenomicReferenceSequence](../reference_sequence/genomic_reference_sequence.html), a new GenomicContextualAllele  would be created, and these would be aggregated at the [SimpleCanonicalAllele](simple_canonical_allele.html) level, along with any TranscriptContextualAlleles.

 Attributes